Last updated October 15, 2020

 Back in the developed world, if you don’t succeed, it must be someone else’s fault.
 Everyone is a victim.
 There’s an excuse for failure at every turn.
 Which means that someone else is going to have to go and pay the bill for that failure.

 Statists in the West have advanced the idea that, without high taxes, there is no such thing as society.
-They claim “taxes are the price we pay for a civilized society”.
+They claim that “taxes are the price we pay for a civilized society”.

 Let’s examine that.